Dendera Temple Complex Luxor Egypt

 _____________

 “The Dendera zodiac is one of the best-preserved ancient depictions of the observable stars.
-Although it contains many of the Zodiac symbols as they are known today, it’s more accurately described as a star map than an astrological chart.”
+Although it contains many of the Zodiac symbols as they are known today, it’s more accurately described as a star map rather than an astrological chart.”

 _____________